circular-time/dejavu/README.md

 # Déjà vu
-A zero-allocation, space-efficient, logarithmic-time solution in Go to the exact membership query problem, for when you need to be 100% sure something has been seen before.
-For when bloom filters just won't make the cut due to their probabilistic nature.

-## TL;DR
-`dejavu` is a Go module that aims to provide an efficient and elegant way of answering the following yes-no question: "Is element _x_ a member of the set _S_?"
+A zero-allocation, space-efficient, logarithmic-time solution in Go to the exact membership query problem, `dejavu` is a Go module that aims to provide an elegant way of answering the following yes-no question: "Is element _x_ a member of the set _S_?"

+Use `dejavu` when the probabilistic nature of approximate membership query structures does not satisfy application requirements.

 ```go
 package main